 Think about what kind of cruise you are looking for.
 If you are a first-time cruiser and a couple over 60, you will most likely want a completely different type of cruise compared to a family with children looking for the best cruise ships for families.

 Or an adventurous couple is looking for as much action and a party atmosphere as possible.
-Perhaps you will choose the cruise company with one of the world’s largest cruise ship, Royal Caribbean, with its mega-ship Icon of the Seas.
+Perhaps you will choose the cruise company with one of the world’s largest cruise ships, Royal Caribbean, with its mega-ship Icon of the Seas.

 Different cruise lines offer very different experiences on board.
 And for a first-time cruise, you must get it right.